 As we've said before, breast cancer didn't stop because of a pandemic, so neither did we.

-Despite the doors of the Pink House temporarily being closed earlier this year, we retooled and mobilized with ways to deliver all of our core services remotely--particularly our sessions!
+When we had to restrict access to the Pink House because of the pandemic, we retooled and mobilized with ways to deliver all of our core services remotely--particularly our sessions!
 Not only did that transition go smoothly, it turns out to have yielded even more benefits than we anticipated.
+So even though you can now visit the Pink House by appointment, we're keeping our guest speakers and group sessions virtual!

-Since April, we've delivered more than 120 virtual sessions in all of our program categories--Wellbeing, Nutrition, Education, Self-image, and Support.
+Since April, we've delivered close to 140 virtual sessions in all of our program categories--Wellbeing, Nutrition, Education, Self-image, and Support.
 To our joy, in many cases, more people are attending these sessions than we could even fit into the Pink House if the sessions were held in person!
 And that isn't the only benefit.

 Carolina Breast Friends' Director of Programs & Volunteers, Leslie Verner, agrees about the sessions being a life line for Survivors.
 Says Leslie, "During this challenging time, it has been so rewarding to offer our programs virtually.
 Being able to see each other's smiling faces has allowed us to stay connected while learning and supporting each other at the same time."